AliveToolkit/alive2/README.md

 * Building older source on an up-to-date machine may require adjustments.
 For example, the now-deleted file `scripts/rewritepass.py` depended on the deprecated Python 2; update the shebang line to `python3`.
+* The `opt` wrapper script `build/opt-alive.sh` accepts a `--verbose` option, which outputs the command passed to `opt`.
+Note that this may interfere with tests which check output.
+* The script also accepts a `--no-timeout` option, which disables the `opt` process timeout.
+This timeout is not supported on Macintosh.
+To change the SMT timeout, instead adjust the `query_timeout` constant in `smt/smt.cpp`.

 LLVM Bugs Found by Alive2
 --------